una/personal-goals/happy-moments/happy-moments.md

 10/22/2015
 ---
 I *really* love my hair.
-Everytime I see a hint of blue or purple out of the corner of my eye it makes me smile.
+Every time I see a hint of blue or purple out of the corner of my eye it makes me smile.
 I've taken way too many selfies.
 Sorry not sorry :P

 10/23/2015
 ---